autrydev/movie_recommendations_engine/readme.txt

 1) Preprocess to remove stopwords and slightly improve recommendation accuracy (Estimate: 40 minutes) python preprocess.py wiki_movie_plots_deduped.csv wiki_plots_cleaned.csv

-2) Run main script to find top n similar plots for every plot (Estimate: 1 hour for n of 10, longer for larger sets) python calculate_similarities.py wiki_plots_cleaned.csv movie_similarity_sets.json 10
+2) Run main script to find top n similar plots for every plot (Estimate: A few hours for n of 10) python calculate_similarities.py wiki_plots_cleaned.csv movie_similarity_sets.json 10

 3) (Optional) Run post processing script to remove matches with low similarity scores.
 Leads to fewer but more accurate recomendations.
 (Estimate: Several seconds) python post_process_similarity_filter.py movie_similarity_sets.json movie_similarity_90_sets.json 0.90

-4) (Optional) Test the quality of the results in terms of how many good matches vs bad matches it achieved based on IMDB user ratings python result_grader.py movie_similarity_90_sets.json movies_metadata.csv ratings.csv
+4) (Optional) Test the quality of the results in terms of how many good matches vs bad matches it achieved based on IMDB user ratings (Estimate: Under an hour) python result_grader.py movie_similarity_90_sets.json movies_metadata.csv ratings.csv

 5) Run post processing to add reviewer count and scores to each recommendation.
-This was not needed for data mining but makes final results more meaningful python post_process_add_movie_ratings.py movie_similarity_90_sets.json new_ready_to_use_results.json movies_metadata.csv ratings.csv
+This was not needed for data mining but makes final results more meaningful (Estimate: Under an hour) python post_process_add_movie_ratings.py movie_similarity_90_sets.json new_ready_to_use_results.json movies_metadata.csv ratings.csv

 6) You can now run the recomendation system with your freshly created result set